Irreligion in Latin America: Peru

-According to the 2017 Peruvian Census data, 5.1% of the Peruvian population older than 12 years old describes themselves as irreligious, but some sources estimtate around 8% of population.
+According to the 2017 Peruvian Census data, 5.1% of the Peruvian population older than 12 years old describes themselves as irreligious, but some sources estimate around 8% of population.

 The irreligious population is predominantly urban (85.5%) and masculine (61.4%), about breakdown ages, 40.4% of total irreligious are people within the ages 18 and 29, while only 11.8% is older than 50 years.

 According to WIN International Survey, supported by Datum Internacional, 92% of Peruvians expressed their belief in God, 72% considered themselves religious, 20% non-religious and only 3% declared themselves to be atheist.

 Uruguay

-Uruguay is the most secularized nation in the Americas with the highest percent of atheists and agnostics.
+Uruguay is the most secularized nation in the Americas, with the highest percent of atheists and agnostics.
 17.2% atheist or agnostic according to Uruguayan census.
 While according to the most recent official survey approximately 58.1% of Uruguayans define themselves as Christian, Many Uruguayans nominally describe themselves as Roman Catholics, but lifestyle is not affected by the religion.

 According to Kaufmann, E. (2010), 47% of Uruguayans are not religious, more than half are atheists or 25% and the other part is characterized of agnostics and non-religious, according to national census 2007, 40% of Uruguayans were not religious, of which 23% claim believed in God but does not follow any religion and 17% are atheists or agnostics.

 Irreligion in Uruguay has a long history.
 During the 19th century, secularist political parties fought against the Catholic hegemony, although internally the society has been shallowly religious.
 Since 1919, the State is completely laicist or not confessional, and since 1920, Uruguayans have referred to Easter Week as "Tourism Week".